 If your spouse is dependent on you, then you have to pay the supporting costs every month.
 Moreover, you also have to pay the cost of child support, which will depend on the divorce and custody arrangements.
 Divorce is a traumatic experience in human life.
 Sometimes it takes many years to get rid of this traumatic experience.
 In this case, individual therapy like the mediation process can help speed up the healing.

 Is it Expensive to Get Divorced?

 Generally speaking, the divorce process will definitely cost you some money.
 But it will again depend on your circumstances and how you tackle the situation.

 There are so many ways to minimize divorce expenses.
-If you know the legal process of divorce, you do not need to go for a lawyer, which helps you minimize your cost.
+If you know the legal process of divorce, you do not need to go for a lawyer, which helps you minimize your costs.

 You can also have a mutual discussion between you and your spouse.
-If you and your spouse have a mutual contract or agreement, then you guys can go for the uncontested divorce.
+If you and your spouse have a mutual contract or agreement, then you guys can go for an uncontested divorce.